-The proof is given in Appendix \ref{proof:convex_er_bound}.
-Notice that the summation of the terms $\| n(t)\|$ need to be finite.
-Hence this upper bound is effective when $n(t)$ is sampled from a bounded random variable (truncated Gaussian, or uniform random variable for example), but not for the case $n(t)$ is Gaussian distributed, where $\| n(t) \|$ is not bounded.
-We give an simple example in Section~\ref{sec:bernoulli_sgd} for the Bernoulli transfer to show the effectiveness of the bounds.
+where $c$ is some leading constant.
+From the bound, we can see that selecting $\kappa$ as a constant would not affect the rate of the bound, but the choice of $\eta$ could be crucial as it controls the variance level of the noise. \end{remark} The proof is provided in Appendix \ref{proof:convex_er_bound}.
+Notice that the summation of the terms $\| n(t)\|$ needs to be finite.
+Hence this upper bound is effective when $n(t)$ is sampled from a bounded random variable (for example, truncated Gaussian or uniform random variable), but not for the case $n(t)$ is Gaussian distributed, where $\| n(t) \|$ is not bounded.
+We give a toy example in Section~\ref{sec:bernoulli_sgd} for the Bernoulli transfer to show the effectiveness of the bounds.

-\section{Generalization error on Gibbs algorithm}
+\subsection{Generalization error on Gibbs algorithm}

 Theorem \ref{thm:excess} shows that the generalization error can be upper-bounded in terms of the mutual information between the input data and output hypothesis and the KL divergence between the source and target domains.
 Since the KL divergence $D(\mu\|\mu')$ is usually uncontrollable as $\mu$ and $\mu'$ are unknown in real settings, it is natural to consider an algorithm that minimizes the empirical risk regularized by $I(W,Z_i)$ as